 Translation actions

-Translation actions are additional options in the editor: Reviews and Translation history.
+Translation actions are additional options in the editor: Reviews, Auto-translation and Translation history.
 You will find them in the Settings section in all editor views.

 Enabling translation actions option will show extra buttons near the translation input in all editor views.